cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
+        text: 'Inputs are one XLR OR one RCA, direct-wired without switching losses.'
+  -
+    type: paragraph
+    content:
+      -
+        type: text
-        text: 'Chassis is solid aluminum, with Sorbothane footers and panel damping.'
+        text: 'Chassis is solid aluminum, with Sorbothane footers and panel damping.
+Only 8.5 x 12.5 x 3.5"...about 8lbs.'
   -
     type: paragraph
     content: